 We’ve all been there: you’re either bored or stressed out trying to complete that report by 4pm and you have one hand in the snack bowl.
-Even if you have the best of intentions, the lure of snacks at work is too hard to refuse - you just lunge for the comfort of that chocolate biscuit.
+Even if you have the best of intentions, the lure of snacks at work is too hard to refuse - it's so easy to lunge for the comfort of that chocolate biscuit.

 While there’s nothing wrong with enjoying the occasional bikkie or chocolate bar, making a habit of it can have a detrimental effect on your quality of life, productivity and morale.